wechat-miniprogram/glass-easel/README.md

 Some features of _glass-easel_ are designed as new features, which will be available in MiniProgram environments.

-However, some advanced features - like custom backend, custom template engine, external components, etc - are impossible to use in MiniProgram code, because of the special environment limitation and some security strategies.
-If you are writing code that shares between web and MiniProgram, please refer to the _custom components_ interface of MiniProgram, avoiding the use of these unavailable features.
+However, some advanced features - like custom backend, custom template engine, external components, etc. - are impossible to use in MiniProgram code, because of the special environment limitation and some security strategies.
+If you are writing code that shares between web and MiniProgram, please refer to the _custom components_ interface of MiniProgram and avoid the use of these unavailable features.

 ### What are the differences between _glass-easel_ and the legacy framework?